REST API

 }

-You can authenticate API requests with a Bearer token instead of a session cookie:
+For headless use, pass a Bearer token instead of a session cookie:

 Authorization: Bearer <token>